tlienart/Franklin.jl/docs/code/index.md

 \fig{sinc}

 **Note**: observe that here everything is done with relative paths, `pyplot1` is placed in the  `/assets/` folder relatively to the path of the current page and the `\fig` since it's given a path that doesn't start with  `/` or `./` will also look in that folder to try to find a figure which starts with the name `sinc`.
 See also [more about paths](#more_on_paths).

 **Note**: If you wish to use `Plots.jl` and deploy to GitHub pages, you will need to modify the `.github/workflows/Deploy.yml` by adding `env: GKSwstype: "100"` before the ` - name: Build and Deploy` line.
 [Here](https://github.com/storopoli/Bayesian-Julia/blob/master/.github/workflows/Deploy.yml) is an example.

 ### Troubleshooting

 A few things can go wrong when attempting to use and evaluate code blocks.
-The first thing to do  if no output is shown or an error appears is to  make sure that:
+The first thing to do when no output is shown or when an error appears is to make sure that:

 @@tlist
 1. if the code uses packages, these packages are available in the local environment,
 1. the code "just works" in the REPL.
 @@

-If this is the case and you  still have issues, then  you may want to force re-evaluation of the code on the page.
+If this is the case and you still have issues, then you may want to force a re-evaluation of the code on the page.
 In such a case, try adding `@def reeval = true` on the page which will cause **all** code blocks on the page to be completely re-evaluated and their output re-generated.
-Assuming that helped, you will then want to remove that line as  otherwise that page will be fully  re-evaluated _every single time the page is modified_ which will cause  an unnecessary overhead.
+Assuming that helped, you will then want to remove that line as otherwise that page will be fully re-evaluated _every single time the page is modified_ which will cause unnecessary overhead.

 **Important note**: unless you explicitly use `@def reeval = true`, code blocks are evaluated *only* if:
 @@tlist
 - an earlier code block has been evaluated (in which case, since their results may depend on  it, all subsequent blocks  are  re-evaluated),
 - the content of the code block has changed.
 @@
-An example where this can be a bit tricky is if your code block calls a function on a file, for instance `read(file, String)`; if the underlying *file* is changed, the code block will **not** be re-evaluated (since the code doesn't change), so in such cases you will want to use a `@def reeval = true`.
+An example where this can be a bit tricky is if your code block calls a function on a file, for instance `read(file, String)`; if the underlying *file* is changed, the code block will **not** be re-evaluated (since the code doesn't change), so in such cases, you will want to use a `@def reeval = true`.

 ## Offline evaluation (any language)